Shrek 2: Home media

-Shrek 2 was released on VHS and DVD on November 5, 2004 and on Game Boy Advance Video on November 17, 2005.
+Shrek 2 was released on VHS and DVD on November 5, 2004, releasing on the same day as Pixar's The Incredibles, and on Game Boy Advance Video on November 17, 2005.
 It became one of the best-selling DVD releases of all time with over 37 million copies being sold grossing $458 million.
 However, 5 million more copies were printed than sold, causing DreamWorks to miss their forecasted first quarter earnings that year by 25%.

 In February 2006, Paramount Pictures acquired the rights to all live-action films DreamWorks had released between 1997 and 2005, following Viacom's $1.6 billion acquisition of the company's live-action film assets and television assets.
 Additionally, Paramount signed a six-year distribution agreement for past and future DreamWorks Animation films, with DreamWorks Animation having spun off into a separate company from the live-action division in 2004.
 On August 16, 2010, Paramount Home Entertainment released a 10 film box set titled the "DreamWorks Animation Ultimate Box Set", which included Shrek, Shrek 2, Shrek the Third and 7 other DreamWorks Animation films.
 A 3D-converted version of the film was released exclusively with select Samsung television sets on Blu-ray on December 1, 2010, along with the other three films of the series.
 A non-3D version was released on December 7, 2010, as part of the Shrek: The Whole Story box set, and a stand-alone Blu-ray/DVD combo pack was released individually on August 30, 2011, along with the other two films of the series.
 A stand-alone 3D Blu-ray version of the film was released on November 1, 2011.
-The DVD release features two full-length commentary tracks, one by co-directors Conrad Vernon and Kelly Asbury, and a second by producer Aron Warner and editor Michael Andrews.
+The DVD release features two full-length commentary tracks, one by co-directors Conrad Vernon and Kelly Asbury, and he other by producer Aron Warner and editor Michael Andrews.

 On December 31, 2012, DreamWorks Animation's distribution agreement with Paramount officially ended, and in July 2014, DreamWorks Animation announced they had reacquired the distribution rights to all of their films from Paramount, transferring these rights to their new distribution partner 20th Century Fox.
 On April 28, 2016, DreamWorks Animation was purchased by Comcast subsidiary NBCUniversal for $3.8 billion.
 Shrek 2 was released on Ultra HD Blu-ray on November 22, 2022, by Universal Pictures Home Entertainment.